No-Scalpel Vasectomy

 - A combination of cautery and fascial interposition.

-Open .v.
 Closed Vasectomy

 Open-ended vasectomy is considered to be the gold standard method of occluding the vas deferens.